-How can I get my Amazon ECS tasks that use the Amazon EC2 launch type to pass the Application Load Balancer health check?
+How do I get my Amazon ECS tasks that use the Amazon EC2 launch type to pass the Application Load Balancer health check?

 0

-I want to learn how to troubleshoot and resolve issues where Amazon Elastic Container Service (Amazon ECS) tasks running on my Amazon Elastic Compute Cloud (Amazon EC2) instances fail the Application Load Balancer health checks by checking connectivity, health check settings, my application configuration, and container instance status.
+I want to troubleshoot and resolve issues with Application Load Balancer health checks for Amazon Elastic Container Service (Amazon ECS) tasks that run on my Amazon Elastic Compute Cloud (Amazon EC2) instances.

 Short description